elastic/ecs-mapper/README.md

 | message      |                   | No need to change this field          |
 | ...          |                   |                                       |

-You can export this to CSV, run it through the ECS mapper, and get all 3 starter pipelines generated.
+You can export your spreadsheet to CSV, run it through the ECS mapper, and get your starter pipelines generated.

-Note that this tool generates partial pipelines, that only do the rename/copy operations and the field format adjustments.
-It's up to you to integrate the result in a complete pipeline that ingests and outputs the data however you need.
+Note that this tool generates partial pipelines, that only do the rename/copy operations and some field format adjustments.
+It's up to you to integrate them in a complete pipeline that ingests and outputs the data however you need.

+Scroll down to the [Examples](#examples) section below, to get right to the good stuff.

 ## Maturity